zueai/create-mcp/README.md

 A CLI tool that sets up a Model Control Protocol (MCP) server and deploys it to Cloudflare Workers so you can start making new tools for your Cursor Agent in minutes.

+Just write TypeScript functions with JSDoc comments to give your agent MCP tools.

 This is super useful if you want to add MCP tools to your Cursor Agent to call APIs or other services.

 ## Prerequisites

 - A Cloudflare account with [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed.
 You can make sure you are logged in to Wrangler by running `wrangler login`.
-- Claude Desktop App installed (because it uses [workers-mcp](https://github.com/cloudflare/workers-mcp) under the hood)
+- Claude Desktop App installed (because it uses workers-mcp under the hood)

 ## Instructions